gamesbook/pyprototypr/docs/terminology.rst

    the centre of a shape
 -  **height** - the vertical dimension of a shape e.g. a ``Rectangle`` or a bitmap ``Image``
+-  **interval** - the distance between the centres of a series of shapes;
+   typically in a repeated pattern of some type
 -  **margin** - used in ``Create`` command to set all margins for a page; the default for any margin is 1.25cm / 12.5mm (1/2 of an inch)
 -  **margin_top** - used in ``Create`` command to set top margin for a